Whether your child is a newborn or a college student, when he or she gets

 When your child is sick but you can’t wait for a primary care appointment,

 consider going to Urgent Care.
 These locations offer extended weekday

 and weekend office hours and also accept patients who don’t have

 an established primary care provider.
 The cost of an Urgent Care visit

 is much less expensive than going to the ER, with shorter wait times.

 Dr. Greemann says, “Parents can’t predict when their child

 gets sick and they should err on the side of caution.”

-Catawba Valley Urgent Care Centers can be found at three locations:
+Catawba Valley Urgent Care Centers can be found at two locations: